K12OCX/k12ocx-specs/docs/index.md

 4. Base implementation (or tool) for [packaging and exporting](packaging) OCX metadata with the OER resources, using Common Cartridge.

 5. An additional set of [styling guides](styling) for allowing resources to keep visual integrity, or to change themes accordingly to different consumers.

+## License
+All materials are contributed under two licenses: [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) and [CC:BY-4](https://creativecommons.org/licenses/by/4.0/).
+This means that any contribution can be used under either license.